-In Figure 5, we see that all extracted DFA can correctly recognize their associated positive strings, except for that whose length is smaller than the minimal length we set.
+In Figure 5, we see that all extracted DFA can correctly recognize their associated positive strings, except for ones have length smaller than the minimal length we set.
 Recall that for all grammars, we generate strings while constraining the minimal string length.
-The visualization indicates that the extracted DFA not only accurately represent the target grammar that generated the string samples but also obey the constraint on length.
-In order for the extracted DFA to satisfy the minimal length constraint, extra states are required, as shown in the right panel of Figure 5.
-Especially for grammars 3, 4, and 7, the correct DFAs contain 5, 4, and 5 states, while the corresponding extracted DFAs have 6, 5, and 7 states, respectively.
-Recall that in the previous experiments, the minimal value of K is set to 3 consistently for all grammars.
-As a result, this setting of K causes many extraction failures for these grammars.
-As shown in Figure 3b, when K is below 8, the averaged classification accuracies of the extracted DFA are relatively lower in comparison with DFA extracted from other grammars.
+The visualization indicates that the extracted DFA not only accurately represent the target grammar that generated the string samples, but also obey the constraint on length.
+In order for the extracted DFA to satisfy the minimal length constraint, extra states are required, as shown in right panel of Figure 5.
+Especially, for grammar 3, 4 and 7, the correct DFA contain 5, 4 and 5 states, while the corresponding extracted DFA have 6, 5 and 7 states, respectively.
+Recall that in above experiments, the minimal value of K is set to 3 consistently for all grammars.
+As a result, this setting of K causes many failures of extraction for these grammars.
+As shown in Figure 3b, when K is below 8, the averaged classification accuracy of the extracted DFA are relatively lower in comparison with DFA extracted from other grammars.